|Home||Guest - Not logged in|

 Right boot insole showing more wear (left in photo)

-This concludes my Field Report.
-Please stay tuned for the Long Term Report which should follow in a couple of months.
+This concludes my report for the Wolverine Gauge boot.
 I would like to thank BackpackGearTest.org and Wolverine for this testing opportunity.

 Read more reviews of Wolverine Boots gear